When it Comes to Fast-Food, Chicken Franchises Rule the Roost. Here are Some Popular Brands to Consider.

 Burgers and pizza may have been the go-to fast food at one time, but chicken has taken the lead in the fast-food pecking order.
 U.S. chicken consumption per capita has increased nearly every year since 1960, while red meat consumption has declined.
 According to the National Chicken Council, Americans spend more money on chicken than any other food item.

 Chicken has become so popular that a trend has emerged in the quick-service restaurant industry.
 Fast food franchises like McDonald’s, Popeyes, and Chick-fil-A have engaged in the ‘Chicken Wars’ to see which restaurant has the best chicken sandwich in terms of sales and social media chatter.

 NBA legend Shaquille O’Neal cashed in on the chicken craze with his chicken franchise, Big Chicken.
 But is opening a chicken franchise a good investment?
 If the ‘Chicken Wars’ are any indication, chicken franchises are more than just a cultural phenomenon; they are legitimately profitable businesses with the backing of celebrities and big-time investors.
-Here are 10 popular chicken franchise brands to consider.
+Here are some popular chicken franchise brands to consider.